Community Search:

 It’s a tragedy when marriages of many years end for the wrong reason.
 Sure, there are times when divorce is the right answer.
 Too often, however, Boomers find that divorce doesn’t bring them happiness.
 What brings happiness, married or not, is personal fulfillment.
 Start crossing things off your bucket list today!

-Shela Dean is a nationally recognized Relationship Coach, bestselling author, speaker, and the creator of her trademarked ReDate Your Mate program designed to help all couples, regardless of the state or stage of their relationship, regain their Relationship Mojo by bringing the best of dating into their marriage.
+Shela Dean is a nationally recognized Relationship Coach, bestselling author, speaker, and the creator of her trademarked ReDate your mate program designed to help all couples, regardless of the state or stage of their relationship, regain their Relationship Mojo by bringing the best of dating into their marriage.
 Shela helps couples have more intimacy in all areas of their life.
 She has an uncanny ability to make complex concepts easy to understand and even easier to apply to everyday life, and a unique blend of humor, insight, and practical meat-and-potatoes approach capped with a “cut to the chase” energy that makes it fun to embark on a self-improvement course.

 America's Top 100 Best Master-Planned Communities